How to build a panel chart that shows two or more similar sets of data, side-by-side. Free workbook and step by step

 Another option is the bar chart shown below, that has sales data for four cities.
 Each section of the panel is labeled with the city name, and you can see all the data in a small amount of space.

-This chart was created using the Panel Charts Utility, from Jon Peltier's Panel Chart Utility (no longer available, replaced by his Excel Charting Utility).
+I built that chart using Jon Peltier's Panel Chart Utility (no longer available, replaced by his Excel Charting Utility).
 It even adds a list box to the worksheet, so you can quickly switch between dot plot and bar panel charts.

 You can also create line panel charts, like the one shown below.
 It has data for the same four cities, with the line charts in the four panels, arranged horizontally.
 This is based on a technique that Jon Peltier posted, and I have outlined the steps below.
 There is also a video that shows how to create this line panel chart.